Understanding and Managing Disk Space on your MongoDB Server

 The response of db.stats() is dependent on the type of MongoDB engine.
 You can find your version-dependent description of the above metrics at MongoDB documentation.

 Why the big difference between storageSize and dataSize?
 This is due to fragmentation of data files explained earlier.
-MongoDB tries to reuse free space in between fragmented data whenever possible and does not release it to the operating system.
-However, in WiredTiger, storageSize may be smaller than dataSize if compression is enabled.
+MongoDB tries to reuse free space in the data directory between fragmented data whenever possible and does not release it to the operating system.
+However, in WiredTiger, storageSize may be smaller than dataSize if data compression is enabled.

-In the event a large chunk of data is deleted from a collection and the collection never uses the deleted space for new documents, this space needs to be returned to the operating system so that it can be used by your other databases or collections.
-You’ll need to run a compact or repair operation in order to defragment the disk space and regain the usable free space.
+In the event a large chunk of data is deleted from a collection and the collection never uses the deleted space for new documents, this space needs to be returned to the operating system so that it can be used by your other databases or collections stored there.
+You’ll need to run a compact or repair operation in order to defragment the disk space and regain the usable free space stored there.

 Compacting MongoDB